I love Southampton, but there is still so much we can all do to improve our great city.

 With Labour taking back control of the Council in the 2022 Local Elections, I returned as the new Labour Leader – the first person of colour to lead Southampton City Council and the first female Sikh leader in the country.

-It was a huge personal privilege to take office.
+It was a huge personal privilege to become Leader.
 My Labour team of councillors and I were incredibly grateful to local residents for putting their trust in us to lead the city again.
-Despite the fact that I have now stepped down as leader to fight the next general election, the Labour Council continues to work to make every pound the council spends work for you, creating a family city that is safer, greener, and more affordable and, most of all, putting pride back into our neighbourhoods.
+We were determined to make every pound the council spent work for you, creating a family city that was safer, greener, and more affordable and, most of all, we wanted to put pride back into our neighbourhoods.

-In the summer of 2022, I was enormously grateful to Labour members in Southampton Test for selecting me to be their next Parliamentary Candidate, standing in place of Alan Whitehead when he retires as our MP at the next general election.
-I know I have big shoes to fill.
+In the summer of 2022, I was enormously grateful to Labour members in Southampton Test for selecting me to be their next Parliamentary Candidate, standing in place of Alan Whitehead following his decision to retire.